 Those of us who work in IT, especially in technical support, often have to deal with people who are losing their cool.
 Maybe a printer failed at the worst time, maybe the network went down right in the middle of an important project, maybe a computer blue-screened right in the middle of a client demonstration.
-Maybe what happened wasn’t really that big of a deal, but the end user or customer is really angry.
+Maybe what happened wasn’t really that big of a deal, but the end-user or customer is really angry.
 Maybe the other person isn’t even a customer, perhaps they’re a co-worker or a boss.
 Regardless of what happened, you’ve got someone who is really angry and you’ve got to deal with them.
+That’s when your emotional intelligence, combined with knowing some anger management activities can really help.
 Here are ten tips to help you keep your cool when everyone around you is really hot (or angry).

 10 Ways to Keep Your Cool